pboling/sanitize_email/README.md

 If you install this gem on a production server (which I don't always do), you can load up script/console and override the to/cc/bcc on all emails for the duration of your console session.
 This allows you to poke and prod a live production instance, and route all email to your own inbox for inspection.
 The best part is that this can all be accomplished without changing a single line of your application code.

+## Using with a test suite as an alternative to the heavy email_spec

+[email_spec](https://github.com/bmabey/email-spec) is a great gem, with awesome rspec matchers and helpers, but it has an undeclared dependency on ActionMailer.
+Sad face.

+SanitizeEmail comes with some lightweight RspecMatchers covering most of what email_spec can do.
+It will help you test email functionality.
+It is useful when you are creating a gem to handle email features, or are writing a simple Ruby script, and don't want to pull in le Rails.
+SanitizeEmail has no dependencies.
+Your Mail system just needs to conform to the `register_interceptor` API.

 ## Install Like a Boss

 In Gemfile: